mjackson/shadowbox/README.markdown

 ### How to Build

-The Shadowbox build scripts are written in [Ruby](http://www.ruby-lang.org/).
-Using them you can compile custom versions of the source code that meet the requirements of your project while minimizing the number of HTTP requests the client must make from the server.
-This helps your page to load faster and seem more responsive to your users.
+A build script is provided that makes it easy to create your own custom compilations of the Shadowbox library.
+Using a compiled, minimized version of the code will reduce file size and the number of HTTP requests the client must make from your web server.
+This helps your page to load faster and appear more responsive to your users.

-If you change something in the source code, you can generate compressed versions of the code by executing

-    $ rake build
+The Shadowbox build script is written in [Ruby](http://www.ruby-lang.org/) and uses the [YUI Compressor](http://developer.yahoo.com/yui/compressor/) to minimize the code.
+Thus, you will need to have Ruby and Java installed on your machine in order to run it.
+If your machine does not meet these requirements, you can always use the [web interface](http://shadowbox-js.com/download.html) to build your script instead.

-from the project root directory.
-If you'd
+To run the script, execute the following command from the project root directory:

+    $ bin/build

+This creates a build with all of the default options.
+To see what options are available to you, as well as their default values, use the `--help` flag:

+    $ bin/build --help

 ### License